tkeller/angular-seed/README.md

 # angular-seed with preProcessors

 I created this fork of Angularjs because as I've been enjoying finding excuses to play with this awesome framework.
-I found myself constantly doing the same setup each time.
+But I found myself constantly doing the same setup each time.

 I consistently use [HAML](http://haml.info/), [SASS](http://sass-lang.com/) and [CoffeeScript](http://coffeescript.org/)
 in my projects, and this seemed like a nice way to start each project.

+This version of angular-seed provides seed files for: [HAML](http://haml.info/), [CoffeeScript](http://coffeescript.org/), [SASS](http://sass-lang.com/), [SCSS](http://sass-lang.com/), [LESS](http://lesscss.org/) and [Stylus](http://learnboost.github.com/stylus/).

+Each seed file can be removed if you don't want to use them.
+Keep the version of CSS preProcessor you like to use, delete the rest.
+Delete HAML folders or CoffeeScript if you don't want to use them.
+Totally up to you.

 ## What's different